appsignal/appsignal-elixir/GettingStarted.md

       env: :prod,
       revision: Mix.Project.config[:version]

+## Disable for tests

+When you are running your test suite, a large volume of events can be generated.
+If events created from the tests are not useful for you, you can disable them in your `config/test.exs`:

+    config :appsignal, :config,
+      active: false

 ## Filtered parameters

 In most apps at least some of the data that might be posted to the app is